 Riaz Tejani is Associate Professor of Business Ethics.
-His research examines problems in legal and business ethics with a focus on race and class inequality, access to justice, and higher education.
-Riaz's first book, Law Mart: Justice, Access, and For-Profit Law Schools (2017), is an ethnographic account of for-profit legal education during and after the global financial crisis.
-His second book, Law and Society Today (forthcoming 2019), critically surveys contemporary themes in socio-legal studies after "law and economics".
-Riaz serves on the National Advisory Council of the non-profit research center Law School Transparency, and his recent articles have appeared in American Ethnologist, U.C.
+His work investigates the interaction of legal and business ethics with emphasis on race and class inequality, access to justice, and higher education.
+His first book, Law Mart: Justice, Access, and For-Profit Law Schools (Stanford, 2017), is an ethnographic account of for-profit legal education during and after the global financial crisis.
+His second book, Law and Society Today (University of California, 2019), critically surveys contemporary themes in socio-legal studies after "law and economics".
+Riaz sits on the National Advisory Council of the non-profit research center Law School Transparency, and his recent articles have appeared in American Ethnologist, U.C.
 Irvine Law Review, and Political and Legal Anthropology Review.
-His work has been cited or reviewed in outlets including the Harvard Law Review, Yale Law Journal Forum, Annual Review of Law and Social Science, The Nation, Huffington Post, Salon, and NPR.
+His research has been cited or reviewed in venues that include the Harvard Law Review, Yale Law Journal Forum, Annual Review of Law and Social Science, The Nation, Huffington Post, Salon, and NPR.
 Riaz holds a PhD in social anthropology from Princeton University and a JD from the USC Gould School of Law, where he was a Fellow at the Center for Law, History, and Culture.
 His past research affiliations include the École Normale Supérieure-Ulm and the United Nations Education, Scientific, and Cultural Organization in Paris, France.
+Before joining the School of Business, Riaz was on faculty at the University of Illinois - Springfield where, in 2017, he was a recipient of the Outstanding Faculty Award for teaching.
+In 2020, for his work on law and marketization, he was awarded the University of Redlands’ Outstanding Faculty Award for research.

 - Law and Society Today, Oakland, CA: University of California Press, 2019.
-(Peer Reviewed) [AMAZON]
+[AMAZON]

 - Law Mart: Justice, Access, and For-Profit Law Schools, Stanford, CA: Stanford University Press, 2017.
-(Peer Reviewed) [AMAZON]
+[AMAZON]

 - “Anthropology,” Research Handbook of New Legal Realism, eds.
 Shauhin Talesh, Elizabeth Mertz, Heinz Klug, Edward Elgar Publishers (UK), (forthcoming).

 - “Market Creep: “Product” Talk in Legal Education,” Power, Legal Education, and Law School Cultures, eds.
-Meera Deo, Mindie Lazarus-Black & Elizabeth Mertz, New York, NY: Routledge, 2020.
-(Invited)
+Meera Deo, Mindie Lazarus-Black & Elizabeth Mertz, New York, NY: Routledge, 2019.

 ARTICLES and WORKING PAPERS

-- “Professional Apartheid: the Racialization of US Law Schools After Global Economic Crisis,” American Ethnologist 44(3), 2017.
-(Peer Reviewed)
+- “Professional Apartheid: the Racialization of US Law Schools After the Global Economic Crisis,” American Ethnologist 44(3), 2017.

 - “National Geographics: Toward a Federalism Function of American Tort Law,” 51 San Diego Law Review 81, 2014.